 How Do I Fight the Case for a 3rd DUI Offense?

 Due to the serious nature of a DUI third offense, it is very important to have an experienced and aggressive DUI defense lawyer to fight the charges.

-There are many ways to attack the DUI charges that are pending against you.
+There are many ways to attack the DUI charges that are pending against you, such as by arguing:

 - The previous DUI convictions were outside the seven (7) year time period.

 - The recent arrest was not a valid arrest.